Climate and water: will it be too dry or too wet?

 Conflicts over water

 Another problem that arises in areas where there is water scarcity is the threat of conflicts.
 In recent decades, Iran and Turkey have built hundreds of dams in the Middle East to meet their water needs.
 Other countries in the region, especially Iraq and Syria, paid a high price for this: drought, social turmoil and conflicts.
-The image shows the dam under construction in Ethiopia that is causing problems for a lake in Kenya.
+The image below shows the dam under construction in Ethiopia that is causing problems for a lake in Kenya.

 What can we do?